programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 # Further Reading

-More commands are listed in chapter [Operation](../operations), for example how to update or backup.
+More commands are listed in chapter [Operation](../../operations), for example how to backup.